tsugiproject/tsugi/README.md

 dependencies, we are maintaining several long term branches for those stuck on older versions of PHP - we maintain these as branches.

-* Branch: master - Requires PHP 8.2 or greater - probably wqould work on 8.1 but not 8.0
+* Branch: master - Requires PHP 8.2 or greater - probably would work on 8.1 but not 8.0

 * Branch: php-80-x - If you are running PHP 8.0 or a late version of PHP 7.x this is a good branch

-* Branch: php-74-x - This branch a little earlier than php-80-x and should run on late versions of PHP 7.x and PHP 8.0
+* Branch: php-74-x - This branch is a little earlier than php-80-x and should run on late versions of PHP 7.x and PHP 8.0

 * Branch: php-72-x - If you have a system that is lower than PHP 7.4, this is a safe branch